haddocking/haddocking.github.io/education/HADDOCK3/HADDOCK3-antibody-antigen/index.md

 bash scripts/get-alascan-extrema.sh run-energetics-alascan/1_alascan/scan_4G6M_matched_haddock.tsv
 </a>

-Mutation of the resudie ASP58 turned out to be the most depleting within chain A.
+Mutation of the residue ASP58 turned out to be the most depleting within chain A.
 Let us visualise it in PyMol to analyse its contribution to the binding:
 <a class="prompt prompt-pymol">
 File menu -> Open -> 4G6M_matched.pdb